Julie Erichsen

 Julie Dicko Erichsen (born 15 August 2001) is a Norwegian artistic gymnast.
 She competed at the 2020 Olympic Games and the 2019 World Championships.
-She was the first Norwegian female gymnast to qualify for the Olympic Games since 1992.
+She was the first Norwegian female gymnast to compete at the Olympic Games since 1992.
+She is the 2022 Northern European uneven bars champion.

-Personal life
+Early life

 Julie Erichsen was born on 15 August 2001, in Bergen.
 She was born to a Malian father and Norwegian mother.
 Her mother, Kari Erichsen, was also a gymnast and a Norwegian national champion.
 She began gymnastics when she was nine years old.
 She trains in Bergen for around 25 hours each week.

-Career
+Gymnastics career

+Junior

 Erichsen competed at the junior level of the 2016 European Championships with Sara Davidsen, Edel Fosse, Julie Soederstroem, and Juliane Toessebro, and the team finished 16th.
+She then competed at the 2016 Olympic Hopes Cup in Liberec, Czech Republic.
+She finished 25th in the all-around, and the Norwegian team finished sixth.

+Senior

-She made her senior international debut at the 2017 Northern European Championships alongside Ingrid Hafenbrädl, Julie Madsø, Thea Nygaard, and Martine Skregelid where they won the team gold medal.
+Erichsen made her senior international debut at the 2017 Northern European Championships in Tórshavn alongside Ingrid Hafenbrädl, Julie Madsø, Thea Nygaard, and Martine Skregelid where they won the team gold medal.

-She competed at the 2018 European Championships with Sara Davidsen, Edel Fosse, Thea Nygaard, and Julie Soederstroem, and they finished 21st in the team qualification round.
-At the Norwegian Championships, Erichsen finished 4th in the all-around and won the gold medal on vault and the silver medal on uneven bars.
-She competed at the FIG World Cup in Paris, but she did not qualify for any event finals.
+At the 2018 Unni & Haralds Trophy in Oslo, Erichsen finished sixth in the all-around, and she won the uneven bars silver medal.
+She then competed at the 2018 European Championships with Sara Davidsen, Edel Fosse, Thea Nygaard, and Julie Soederstroem, and they finished 21st in the team qualification round.
+At the Norwegian Championships, Erichsen finished fourth in the all-around and won the gold medal on vault and the silver medal on uneven bars.
+She then competed at the FIG World Cup in Paris, but she did not qualify for any event finals.
 She competed at the 2018 World Championships with Davidsen, Fosse, Nygaard, and Soederstroem, and they finished 34th in the team qualification round which meant they did not qualify as a team for the 2019 World Championships.
 Her final competition of the 2018 season was the 2018 Voronin Cup in Moscow where she won the bronze medal on vault behind Yeo Seo-jeong and Elina Vihrova.

-Her first international event of the 2019 season was the FIG World Cup in Osijek where she finished 8th in the vault final.
-At the Norwegian Championships, she defended her vault title, and she finished 4th on the balance beam and 5th in the floor exercise.
-She competed at the World Cup in Paris where she finished 5th in the vault event final.
+Erichsen finished fourth on the uneven bars at the 2019 Unni & Haralds Trophy.
+Her first international event of the 2019 season was the FIG World Cup in Osijek where she finished eighth in the vault final.
+She then helped the Norwegian team finish eighth at the FIT Challenge in Ghent.
+At the Norwegian Championships, she defended her vault title, and she finished fourth on the balance beam and fifth in the floor exercise.
+Then at the Heerenveen Friendly against Italy and the Netherlands, the Norwegian team finished third.
+She competed at the World Cup in Paris where she finished fifth in the vault event final.
 At the 2019 World Championships she finished 83rd in the all-around with a score of 48.599.
 She qualified for an individual spot at the 2020 Olympic Games, becoming the first Norwegian female gymnast to do so since Anita Tomulevski in 1992.